Democratic Republic of the Congo

 BACKGROUND:

 Attacks by armed groups and recurring inter-communal violence have threatened populations in the eastern provinces of the Democratic Republic of the Congo (DRC) for nearly 30 years.
-More than 120 militias and armed groups actively operate in Ituri, North Kivu, South Kivu and Tanganyika provinces, many of whom regularly perpetrate widespread violations and abuses that may amount to crimes against humanity and war crimes.
-While combating armed groups, the government’s armed forces (FARDC) and police have also been implicated in violations of International Humanitarian Law (IHL) and International Human Rights Law, including sexual violence, torture and arbitrary killings, some of which may amount to crimes against humanity and war crimes.
+More than 120 militias and armed groups actively operate in Ituri, North Kivu, South Kivu and Tanganyika provinces, many of whom regularly perpetrate widespread violations and abuses against civilians that may amount to crimes against humanity and war crimes.
+The UN Security Council (UNSC)-mandated Panel of Experts (PoE) has documented some armed groups allegedly executing, torturing and arbitrarily detaining civilians perceived as collaborators of enemy groups.
+While combating armed groups, the government’s armed forces (FARDC) and police have also been implicated in violations of International Human Rights Law (IHRL) and International Humanitarian Law (IHL), including sexual violence, torture and arbitrary killings, some of which may amount to crimes against humanity and war crimes.

-Despite military offensives conducted by the FARDC, with assistance from the UN peacekeeping mission (MONUSCO), violence has escalated in the eastern provinces for several years amidst a surge in attacks by groups like the Allied Democratic Forces (ADF), Cooperative for the Development of Congo (CODECO) and the March 23 Movement (M23), among others.
-Although the government declared military rule in North Kivu and Ituri in May 2021 under a so-called “state of siege” to confront armed groups, and joint military operations have been deployed, these efforts have failed to stem violence or attacks against populations.
-At least 2,446 civilians were killed in South Kivu, North Kivu and Ituri provinces between January and late October 2023.
-Ongoing attacks have had a devastating impact on children and women.
-According to the UN Children’s Fund, more than 450 cases of recruitment and use of children in armed groups were verified from July to September, a 50 percent increase compared with the first half of 2023.
-A dramatic increase in sexual violence against women and girls has also been recorded.
+Despite offensives conducted by the FARDC, with assistance from the UN peacekeeping mission (MONUSCO), violence has escalated in the eastern provinces for several years amidst a surge in attacks by groups like the Allied Democratic Forces (ADF), Cooperative for the Development of Congo (CODECO) and the March 23 Movement (M23), among others.
+Although the government declared military rule in North Kivu and Ituri in May 2021 under a so-called “state of siege,” and bilateral and regional forces have been deployed, these efforts have failed to stem violence.
+Ongoing attacks have resulted in a marked increase in violations against children, including recruitment of child soldiers and sexual and gender-based violence.

-Tensions have also arisen outside of eastern DRC.
 Inter-communal conflict between the Teke and Yaka communities – sparked by disputes over land and customary rights in western Mai-Ndombe province – intensified and expanded into neighboring provinces throughout 2023, leaving hundreds of civilians dead and scores of villages, schools and medical facilities destroyed.
-Grave human rights violations have been recorded, including sexual violence, kidnapping for ransom and torture.
-The emergence of the Mobondo, a group of predominantly Yaka fighters, has hampered reconciliation efforts.
-The Congolese government has trained and sent hundreds of surrendered members of the Mobondo to eastern DRC to fight M23 without any prior vetting to ensure that new FARDC recruits were not previously involved in serious human rights abuses.
+Although the conflict has decreased in intensity, sporadic violence and heightened tensions remain, with the most recent attack in July 2024 resulting in the deaths of at least 70 people.
+The Congolese government has reportedly integrated surrendered Mobondo members into the FARDC and sent them to fight M23 without any prior vetting to ensure that they were not previously involved in serious human rights abuses.

-Protracted and resurgent violence and insecurity have exacerbated an already dire humanitarian crisis, with 25.4 million people in need of aid.
-Nearly 7 million Congolese are internally displaced and face grave protection risks.
-Armed groups, in particular CODECO, have perpetrated targeted attacks against displacement sites in eastern DRC, killing hundreds of civilians and causing further displacement.
-At times the FARDC and MONUSCO have failed to prevent or stop these attacks.
+Protracted and resurgent violence and insecurity have exacerbated a dire humanitarian crisis.
+At least 7.3 million Congolese are internally displaced and face grave protection risks.
+Armed groups, particularly CODECO, have perpetrated targeted attacks against displacement sites in eastern DRC, killing hundreds of civilians and causing further displacement.

 The International Criminal Court has been investigating serious crimes in the DRC since 2004.
-In 2023 the DRC government requested the Court investigate alleged crimes committed in North Kivu from 1 January 2022 to date, prompting Chief Prosecutor Karim Khan to announce during June 2023 his intention to conduct a preliminary examination.
+In 2023 the DRC government requested the Court investigate alleged crimes committed in North Kivu since January 2022, prompting the Chief Prosecutor to announce during June 2023 his intention to conduct a preliminary examination.

 RECENT DEVELOPMENTS: